Skip to content

 There are still a few items that are missing or should be corrected:

-- Malfunction of limit switches should be signalled to the operator by an alarm but it would require an alarm display or additional warning lamp(s) on the console.
+• Malfunction of limit switches should be signalled to the operator by an alarm, but it would require an alarm display or additional warning lamp(s) on the console.

-- The return to the initial state Start in case of a limit switch malfunction is not possible.
 Rearranging the role of the existing switches could allow it: the ON button could force the return to the state Start and the LOAD button could be used to stop the conveyor in states: Run_In, Dump_Bin and Run_Out.
 Another possibility would be to expand the functionality of the ON button: pressing the button longer (for instance 5 seconds) being treated as a break of loading forces a return to the state Start.
 Those revisions would require approval from the client.

 Those further changes would make a good exercise for interested readers.